magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 This we should know as the cause of suffering.
 If we know the cause of suffering, suffering can not arise.
-For either happiness or suffering to arise there must be the , the self.
+For either happiness or suffering to arise there must be the *attā*, the self.
 There must be the ‘I’ and ‘mine’, there must be this appearance.
 If when all these things arise the mind goes straight to the transcendent, it removes the appearances.
 It removes the delight, the aversion and the clinging from those things.
 Just as when something that we value gets lost, when we find it again our worries disappear.

-=1 Even before we see that object our worries may be relieved.
+Even before we see that object our worries may be relieved.
 At first we think it’s lost and suffer over it, but there comes a day when we suddenly remember, ‘Oh, that’s right!
 I put it over there, now I remember!’
 As soon as we remember this, as soon as we see the truth, even if we haven’t laid eyes on that object, we feel happy.
 This is